Plush (song): Composition and lyrics

 "Plush" is a slow and steady grunge, alternative rock and hard rock song, combining a country riff and ragtime chords from Robert DeLeo's guitar exercises, with "metal stylings."
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is written in the key of G major, and is set in time signature of common time with a tempo of 116 beats per minute.
 Weiland's vocal range spans two octaves, from E_{4} to G_{5}.

 Written in a hot tub at the Oakwood Apartments, "Plush" is loosely based on a newspaper article lead singer Scott Weiland had read.
-In the early 90s, a girl had been found dead after being kidnapped in the band's hometown of San Diego.
+In the early 90s, a girl had been found dead after being kidnapped in Melbourne, Australia.
 Weiland added, during an episode of VH1 Storytellers, that:"A girl was kidnapped and then later found tragically murdered back in the early part of the Nineties.
 So it gave me fuel to write the words to this song.
 However, this song is not about that, really; it's sort of a metaphor for a lost, obsessive relationship."A third meaning of the song, Weiland and drummer Eric Kretz thinking about the future of themselves and their significant others, was mentioned by Dean DeLeo during a 2017 interview with MusicRadar for the 25th anniversary of Core.
 The name "Plush", considered for an album title by the band, was chosen by Weiland, who was trying to get textures in with words and his thoughts, according to Kretz, also interviewed for the album's 25th anniversary.